Eddie Gormley: St Patrick's Athletic

 After securing his release from Doncaster Rovers, Gormley was signed by St Patrick's Athletic manager Brian Kerr in December 1993.
-His debut game went relatively unnoticed as it happened to be St. Pats first home game on return to their natural home of Richmond Park after a four and half year absence.
+His debut game went relatively unnoticed as it happened to be St. Pats first home game on return to their natural home of Richmond Park after a four-and-a-half-year absence.
 He played on the left wing during his first season.
 The following season saw Gormley move into central midfield and his performances there saw him selected on the League's All Star team.
 In 1995/96 Gormley won the PFAI Player of the Year award as he drove St Pats to the league title.
 He also won the Player of the Month for December 1995.

 Unfortunately for Gormley and St Pats he missed a penalty in the FAI Cup final replay as Shelbourne stopped the Saints winning the double.
 After finishing 5th in 1996/97, Gormley captained the Saints to further league titles in 1997/98 and 1998/99.
 His goal at Buckley Park to clinch the league in May 1998 as well as his lob of the Sligo keeper from the halfway line at Richmond are what he will be remembered for.

 A hugely creative player with an eye for spectacular goals (Irish Times journalist Gerry Thornley called him Hagi such were the playing similarities with the Romanian footballer), his all round two footed play made him a firm fans favourite in Inchicore.
 He was captain of the League of Ireland XI between 1996 and 2000.
 When he left in 2000 after an argument with manager Pat Dolan Pats' fans were furious.
 He was cheered on and off the field by them every time he played against St Pats after his very successful spell there.